Justice, Equity, Diversity & Inclusion (JEDI)

 - Foster an inclusive lab environment through appropriate confrontation of words or actions that discriminate based on race, ethnicity, gender, sexual orientation, or disability

-- Support individuals from historically excluded backgrounds who want to pursue neuroscience research, through programs like the Minnesota Inclusive Neuroscience Development Scholars (MINDS) post-baccalaureate training initiative that I co-developed with Dr. Julia Lemos
+- Support individuals from historically excluded backgrounds who want to pursue neuroscience research, through programs like the Minnesota Inclusive Neuroscience Development Scholars (MINDS) post-baccalaureate training initiative that I co-direct with Dr. Julia Lemos

-- Contribute to the evolution of graduate education through service on the Diversity, Equity, and Inclusion Committee of the Graduate Program in Neuroscience
+- Contribute to the evolution of graduate education through service on the Diversity, Equity, and Inclusion Committee of the Graduate Program in Neuroscience, which I currently co-chair with Dr. Martha Streng

 - Facilitate monthly lab discussions of issues related to discrimination in neuroscience, including systems that contribute to and perpetuate inequality